openline-ai/openline-oasis/packages/server/channels-api/README.md

 * set ORY_SERVER_URL to http:://localhost:4000

-## Setting up google email forwarding in development (ninja) environment
+## Setting up google email forwarding in dev environment
 1. Go to your gmail account settings.
 Click on the "Forwarding and POP/IMAP" tab.
 2. Click on the "Add a forwarding address" button.
-3. Enter openline@cos-mail.openline.ninja and click "Next".
+3. Enter dev@getopenline.com and click "Next".
 4. Login into oasis and look for an email from forwarding-noreply@google.com
 5. Get the verification code, go back to gmail settings, input the code, click "Verify" and then "Proceed".
 6. Click "Save Changes" and you're done.